Charter of service

 - PHARMACY is a separate and secure room, conveniently located for the vets in consultations or for reception to collect prescriptions, or for theatre and ward use in house.
 Dispensing is to a high standard, and we have introduced comprehensive checks in our system to avoid any errors.

-REPEAT PRESCRIPTIONS We require up to 48 hours notice to prepare your prescription.
+REPEAT PRESCRIPTIONS We require up to 5 days notice to prepare your prescription.
 The animal must have been examined by your vet within the past 6 months.
 There is a fee for a re-examination and often further tests are required in addition to the physical examination; eg. blood tests, ECG, xray, echocardiogram; to monitor the condition and medication.
-Call our direct line 01908 589211.

 - HEALTH AND SAFETY is a top priority, and we have employed Citation PLC as our chosen firm of external experts in this field to keep us up to date and this includes 24 hour help and advice for very quick professional advice whenever needed.
 The quality control is in the constant updates and in the ability to deal with any incident without worrying about all the legal implications.
 The standards are first class.
 Providing a safe environment for patients, clients and staff is very important, and we do not underestimate this.